Kate Bronfenbrenner

-Kate Bronfenbrenner (born March 23, 1954) is the Director of Labor Education Research at the Cornell University School of Industrial and Labor Relations.
+Kate Bronfenbrenner (born March 23, 1954) is an American labor historian who is the Director of Labor Education Research at the Cornell University School of Industrial and Labor Relations.
 She is a leading authority on successful strategies in labor union organizing, and on the effects of outsourcing and offshoring on workers and worker rights.

 Life and education

 Kate Bronfenbrenner was born in Ithaca, New York, in 1954.
 Her father was the noted developmental psychologist Urie Bronfenbrenner.

 Bronfenbrenner obtained a Bachelor of Science degree from Cornell University in 1976, and earned her doctorate from Cornell in 1993.

 Career

 After earning her undergraduate degree, Bronfenbrenner worked as a welfare rights coordinator for the Fremont Public Association (a nonprofit human services delivery group) in Seattle from 1978 to 1979.

 She worked as a union organizer for the United Woodcutters Association in Mississippi from 1980 to 1981, and as a union field representative providing collective bargaining and contract administration for SEIU Local 285 (now part of 1199SEIU United Healthcare Workers East) in Boston from 1981 to 1986.

 Her experience in the labor movement led her to seek a doctorate in labor studies at Cornell.
 She was appointed an adjunct instructor at Cornell's ILR Extension Division, teaching from 1986 to 1991.
 While writing her dissertation, Bronfenbrenner was appointed an assistant professor and Labor Education Coordinator in the Department of Labor Studies and Industrial Relations at Penn State University in 1991.

 Upon receipt of her Ph.D. in 1993, Bronfenbrenner left Penn State and was appointed director of labor education research at the Cornell ILR School in 1993.